MaxSaganyuk/Dimensionator/README.md

 <img src="readMeImages\2.png"></img>

-Full reulting cpp file can be viewed in the repository (res.exe)
+Full reulting cpp file can be viewed in the repository (res.cpp)